-- Contractor shall maintain documentation, verification or acknowledgement that the Contractor's employees, subcontractors, interns, volunteers, and members of Board of Directors are aware of these Policies and Procedures and the Compliance Program. - ii.
+- i.
+Contractor shall maintain documentation, verification or acknowledgement that the Contractor's employees, subcontractors, interns, volunteers, and members of Board of Directors are aware of these Policies and Procedures and the Compliance Program. - ii.
 Contractor shall have a Compliance Plan demonstrating the seven(7) elements of a Compliance Plan.
-Contractor has the option to develop its own or adopt DBH's Compliance Plan.
-Should Contractor develop its own Plan, Contractor shall submit the Plan prior to implementation for review and approval to:
+Contractor has the option to c.
+Code of Conduct

-DBH Office of Compliance 303 East Vanderbilt Way San Bernardino, CA 92415-0026 c.
-Code of Conduct i.
+DBH Office of Compliance 303 East Vanderbilt Way San Bernardino, CA 92415-0026 i.
 Should the Contractor develop its own Code of Conduct, Contractor shall submit the Code prior to implementation to the following DBH Program for review and approval: